kayoMichael/Linear-Regression-Analysis/README.md

 ### Preliminary Visual Analysis between sex and gambling expenditure
 <img width="441" alt="スクリーンショット 2025-05-01 午後4 24 15" src="https://github.com/user-attachments/assets/ea00f114-1f76-4016-94a7-2774a9547773" />

-A Preliminary box-plot of sex and gambling expenditure shows that males tend to have both a higher tendency, higher variance and higher median of gambling expenditure compared to a female.
+A Preliminary box-plot of sex and gambling expenditure shows that males tend to have both a higher tendency, higher variance and higher median of gambling expenditure compared to females.

 ## Interaction Terms
 To Validate the initial analysis, we add the following interaction terms in to the model:
-- `status * income`: Effect of income on gambling depending on a person's status
+- `status:income`: Effect of income on gambling depending on a person's status
-- `sex * income`: Effect of income on gambling depending on a person's sex
+- `sex:income`: Effect of income on gambling depending on a person's sex

 Cognitive abilities are also known to affect a person's gambling expenditure.
 Thus we add this interaction term to measure whether the effect is the same between a person's sex.
-- `sex * verbal`: Effect of verbal score on gambling depending on a person's sex
+- `sex:verbal`: Effect of verbal score on gambling depending on a person's sex

 ## Exhaustive Subset Selection
 ### Adjusted R²